gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

     hasn't been applied yet), then the mocks will be used
   - `shallow` - the existing state will be shallow merged into the mocks.
 Mocks will only be used where the output does not already exist in the dependency's state
-  - `deep` - the existing state will be deeply merged into the mocks.
+  - `deep_map_only` - the existing state will be deeply merged into the mocks.
 If an output is a map, the mock key will be used where that key does not exist in the state.
 Lists will not be merged

 Example: